 Fig. 4.
 Collapsing vertices.
 The first picture is the original state showing four activities and two entities with edges from the same type.
 The second picture shows the collapse of both entities into one.
 The last picture also shows the collapse of two activities, and their respective edges since they were from the same type.
 Note the size of the resulting edge is bigger than the original ones as a resulting from summing each edge’s values.

 The last feature present is the attribute status display.
 When selecting the desired attribute, all vertices with the specified status will have their colors changed according to their respective values.
 It uses the traffic light scale [16], which indicates the status of the variable using red, yellow, or green color.
 As an example, imagine that we desire to analyze the player’s financial situation throughout the game.
-When filtered by player’s financial situation, all vertices that contain a player financial value will have their colors changed according to its value.
-Activating this type of filter allow the user or developer to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
+When filtered by this status, all vertices that contain a player financial value will have their colors changed according to its value.
+Activating this type of filter allow the developer to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
 Section 6 provides more examples of those features.

-Using these features for graph manipulation and visualization, the user is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
+Using these features for graph manipulation and visualization, the developer is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
 It can also be used to analyze player’s behavior, detecting situations that the player had difficulties or didn’t behave according to the developer’s plan.
 It is also possible to hide information that might have not been relevant to the desired analysis.
 The displayed information can be omitted in the graph or grouped together by features presented in the application.

 Granularity

-Depending on the game style, a game session might take several hours to complete, or even days in case of RPGs.
-This makes the size of the provenance graph to be overwhelming to the user, even when making pre-filtering during the generation of the game flow log.
+Depending on the game style, a game session might take several hours or days to be completed.
+This makes the size of the provenance graph to be overwhelming for the analysis stage, even when making pre-filtering during the generation of the game flow log.
 One way to avoid such situations is to show the provenance graph with some filters selected instead of its full extension.
 For example, before showing the graph to the user, it is possible to use collapses to reduce the graph’s size.
-Combats can be identified and collapsed into a single vertex for each instance.
-Places visited in the game can also be collapsed into a single vertex, containing all interactions made in that location, even combats.
+For instance, combats stages can be identified and collapsed into a single vertex for each instance.
+Places visited in the game can also be collapsed into a single vertex, containing all interactions made in that location.
 It is also possible to have collapses inside collapses.
 In this case, a collapsed combat inside a collapsed area visited by the player may contain other actions aside from the combat, such as interactions with the ambient.
-This gives an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the player to expand only the situations he desires to analyze.
+This gives an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the developer to expand only the situations he desires to analyze.
 It is similar to google maps, where it shows the entire world and allows the user to zoom into specific locations.
-However in this case, it shows instances of the journey taken by the player.